 Handicap Index x Slope Rating / 113 + (Course Rating - Par), rounded

 A Slope Chart (officially called a Course Handicap Table) is a table of USGA Handicap Indexes and the equivalent Course Handicaps computed for a particular set of tees.
-Your golf club should have a published chart for men and women for each set of tees.
+Your golf club should have a published chart for men and women for each set of rated tees.
 A Slope Chart helps you determine what handicap to use, based on your Handicap Index, when you play.

 You can use The Scoring Machine, our iPhone, iPad or iPod touch mobile scoring app, display a Slope Chart.
 Or, on your desktop or portable Mac, Mulligan’s Eagle also has a Slope Chart feature.
 Both applications can print the charts you need!